ziap/2048-tdl/readme.md

 # Run the agent for 10000 games with no search
 ./agent -i 10000

-# Run the agent for 1000 games with no 5 ply search
+# Run the agent for 1000 games with 5 ply search
 ./agent -i 1000 -d 2
 ```